MacroConnections/replot-bar/README.md

-# Bar chart for react
+# replot-bar: Bar graphs for react
 Intelligent and customizable bar graph components for react.

 ## Installation